perandtim/perrys-memory-match-game/README.md

 ##Unimplemented Extra Features / Ideas
 I would have liked to add sound to this app, but ran out of time for this feature.

+I would also have enjoyed adding in some CSS animation-- such as "flipping" a card over from front to back and vice-versa.

+I wouldn't have minded adding the ability to resize the cards.

 In a "real" production app I would have moved a few constants into a configuration file-- specifically the URL to the card deck generating service, and a value defining the number of milliseconds to pause in between flipping the cards